ethen8181/machine-learning/README.md

 Performing text clustering with Latent Dirichlet Allocation(LDA).

-- Contains a toy sample code of the algorithm (gibbs sampling) and compare results with the *topicmodels* library.
+- Contains a toy sample code of the algorithm (gibbs sampling) and usage of the topicmodels library.
 - View [[R markdown](http://ethen8181.github.io/machine-learning/lda_1/lda_1.html)]